david26694/cluster-experiments/README.md

 * Regarding power analysis:
     * `PowerAnalysis`: to run power analysis on any experiment design, using simulation
+    * `PowerAnalysisWithPreExperimentData`: to run power analysis on a clustered/switchback design, but adding pre-experiment df during split and perturbation (especially useful for Synthetic Control)
     * `NormalPowerAnalysis`: to run power analysis on any experiment design using the central limit theorem for the distribution of the estimator.
 It can be used to compute the minimum detectable effect (MDE) for a given power level.
     * `ConstantPerturbator`: to artificially perturb treated group with constant perturbations
     * `BinaryPerturbator`: to artificially perturb treated group for binary outcomes